 In our kale pesto there are five different varieties, not all seen in the photo; I have also added a leaf of spinach and another beet-top.
 There are nuts, peppadews and lemon pulp; it is not onerous to achieve ten coloured foods in a day, or even more.

-Dark-green leafy vegetables are so important for many reasons, not least a phytochemical called lutein; it is transported exclusively to the retina of the eye where it absorbes the damaging high energy photons of light.
+Dark-green leafy vegetables are so important for many reasons, not least a carotenoid called lutein; it is transported exclusively to the retina of the eye where it absorbes the damaging high energy photons of light.
 Talk to anyone with Macular Degeneration and you'll find they are on a prescription for it; too late, cried he.
 Prevention remains for ever better than a cure.

 Other phytochemicals are necessary too in the prevention of adult-onset macular degeneration, the most common cause of blindness in the elderly; notably zeaxanthin and the oleocanthal found only in extra virgin olive oil.